High School Curriculum

 1 College credit through KC (CITA 140)

-This class is essential for COLLEGE AND CAREER SKILLS.
+This class is essential for college and career skills.
 This course is designed to provide awareness and understanding of application software and equipment used by employees to perform tasks in business.
 Students will apply problem-solving skills to hands-on projects integrating various software applications.
 This course will provide students with the skills and the design concepts necessary to create interactive classroom tools with Microsoft PowerPoint.
-Students will also use the tools and templates in Microsoft Publisher to create visually rich, professional –looking publications such as newsletters, cards, and event flyers.
-A unit on coding will be introduced and students will have an opportunity to use Javascript to creat their own VIDEO GAME.
+Students will also use the tools and templates in Microsoft Publisher to create visually rich, professional looking publications such as newsletters, cards, and event flyers.
+A unit on coding will be introduced and students will have an opportunity to use Javascript to create their own videogame.

 ACCOUNTING I State ID #12104A001